-To convict you of Cultivation of Narcotic Plants, the prosecution must prove each of the following elements beyond a reasonable doubt:
+To convict a person of cultivation of narcotic plants, the prosecution must prove each of the following elements beyond a reasonable doubt:

-- You intended to, or did, cultivate not less than a commercial quantity or large commercial quantity of the plant (if the quantity is a commercial or large commercial quantity).
+- They intended to, or did, cultivate not less than a commercial quantity or large commercial quantity of the plant (if the quantity alleged is a commercial or large commercial quantity).

 Possible Defences for Cultivation of Narcotic Plants